- A/Prof Michael Dockery , Curtin University (email@example.com)

 Overview of current/recent SIG activity

-The current focus of the Work and Education SIG is on investigating Raine Study participant’s educational outcomes and analysing the work experiences of SIG participants.
+The current focus of the Work and Education SIG is on investigating Raine Study participant’s educational and work outcomes and experiences.
 Example studies include:

 Outline of SIG plans for next 5 years